 You may find that your business flourishes in particular parts of the world.
 For example, a company selling snow boots probably sells more stock to people who live on high mountains than people who live on sunny beaches.
 Performance data in your Google Ads account can help you identify those geographic areas, so you can decide where to focus more of your advertising efforts and budget.

-Your location reports allow you to view your ad performance at the most specific level available for targeting – in other words, if you were targeting the United States, you could view location data down to the postcode, university or airport level.
+Your location reports let you view your ad performance at the most specific level available for targeting.
+In other words, if you were targeting the United States, you could view location data down to the postcode, university, airport or congressional district level.
 This gives you a more detailed view of the locations where your campaigns are performing well.
 Keep in mind that your location reports can only show data about location target types within the country you’re targeting.

 If you’ve already added location extensions, you can view performance data for your ads with location extensions.
 Your data will be organised by the distance between the location that triggered your ad and your closest business location.
-The location that triggered your ad could be your customer's physical location, or the location they'd shown interest in.
-The distance report shows statistics as of 17 November 2013.
+The location that triggered your ad could be your potential customer's physical location, or the location they'd shown interest in through searches or content that they'd viewed.
 Find out how you can view distance reports for your Search Network and Shopping campaigns.

 Geographic performance columns and values

 When you view geographic data in your statistics table, you may also see the following columns and details:

-The Most specific location column shows the most detailed information we have about the location that was used to show your ads.
-This location may either be your customer's physical location or a location that she showed interest in.
+The 'Most specific location' column shows the most detailed information we have about the location that was used to match your ads.
+This location may either be your potential customer's physical location or a location that they’ve shown interest in.
 The most specific location varies by country depending on the level of geographic targeting available.

-You may notice some data from "Unspecified" areas in your report.
+You may notice some data from 'Unspecified' areas in your report.
 There are a number of reasons why an area where your ad showed might be unspecified:

 - IP address or search query: We can't determine the location from the IP address, and the search query didn't indicate interest in a recognised location.